smith36j/Specifications-Calculus-WeBWork-2026/README.md

 - NonCommercial: Users may not use the material for commercial purposes.
 - ShareAlike: If users remix, transform, or build upon the material, users must only distribute their contributions under the same license as the original.

-MATH_249_Revised_Learning_Outcomes_F25.xlsx contains detaile dlearning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
+MATH_249_Revised_Learning_Outcomes_F25.xlsx and .csv contains detailed learning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
 Course learning outcomes (CLOs) are used to organize and name WeBWork problems.

- MATH_249_CLO_(High-level).docx contain course learning outcomes (CLOs) used to organize assessments.
+MATH_249_CLO_(High-level).docx and .rtf contain course learning outcomes (CLOs) used to organize assessments.

 WeBWork Problems are in the archive MATH249-WeBWork-2026.zip

 Folders 249-N-0-0-C/I contain WeBWork problems.
 Folder and file names correspond to course learning outcomes.